Kangaroo (character)

 Kangaroo is the name of two supervillains appearing in American comic books published by Marvel Comics.
-Both are noted for their leaping ability.
+Both are noted for their leaping ability similar to that of the Australian Kangaroo.

 Publication history

 The Frank Oliver version of Kangaroo was introduced in The Amazing Spider-Man #81 in 1970.

 The Brian Hibbs version of Kangaroo was first seen in Cage #13 in 1993 and made his debut in The Spectacular Spider-Man #242 in 1997.